6 Seasonal Delights to Try While Visiting York in Autumn

 Autumn brings game season to York's restaurants.

-The hunting season typically begins in August, making autumn the perfect time to enjoy Yorkshire's finest game dishes.
+The hunting season typically begins in August, making autumn a great time to enjoy Yorkshire's finest game dishes.
 From venison and pheasant to guinea fowl and rabbit, these rich, earthy meats capture the essence of autumn on a plate.

 Where to find the best game in York: